Skip to main content

 I’ll never forget it.
 I was sitting in a meeting, heart racing, still convinced that my situation was different.
 Then, an old-timer started to share.
 He wasn't talking at me; he was simply sharing his own experience, strength, and hope with the room.

 He began talking about Step 1—the reality of powerlessness and the utter unmanageability of his life.
-As he described the mental obsession and the physical craving, it was like a series of lights switched on in my brain.
+As he described the Mental Obsession and the physical craving, it was like a series of lights switched on in my brain.

 "In that moment, it was like fireworks went off in my head.
 I finally realized: Yes.
 That is exactly what I have.
 I am one of them."